-SUNY New Paltz and IDMH are currently in the process of developing an Advanced Certificate in Trauma and Disaster Mental Health Counseling that is expected to launch in Summer 2014, pending approval by the State University of New York.
+SUNY New Paltz and IDMH are currently in the process of developing an Advanced Certificate in Trauma and Disaster Mental Health Counseling that is expected to launch in 2014, pending final approval by the State University of New York.

 Courses will be taught by a combination of SUNY New Paltz faculty members who are affiliated with the Institute for Disaster Mental Health and by adjunct instructors with expertise in treating trauma in specific populations.

 Pending approval, the curriculum will include the following courses.
 All are entirely online with the exception of COU565, Disaster Mental Health.

 Required Courses: 9 credits total

 COU565: Disaster Mental Health

 Theory and research in disaster mental health are studied and activities of disaster counseling are practiced, including American Red Cross trainings that will allow students to be deployed to disasters.
 Note that this course will be offered in two versions:

 - Summer Hybrid: Seven weeks online plus one weekend on the New Paltz campus.

 - Fall-winter International: One weekend on the New Paltz campus (October 24–26, 2014), and one week in Israel (January 4–10, 2015), when students will work alongside Israeli graduate social work students on the Ben Gurion University campus in the Negev.